Skip to Content

 Homemade Mayo is quick to make and tastes far superior to the store bought versions.
 Made with kitchen staples and in under five minutes, this recipe is smooth, creamy, and flavorful.
 Great for a myriad of recipes, and the perfect condiment, this Homemade Mayo is a must in your recipe repertoire!

-Serve your Homemade Mayo atop a juicy, grilled chicken sandwich or sizzling burger, use as a dipping sauce for fries, or use it in our Egg Salad Sandwich, Red Potato Salad, and Cranberry Chicken Salad recipes!
+Serve your mayo atop a juicy, grilled chicken sandwich or sizzling burger, use as a dipping sauce for fries, or use it in our Red Potato Salad and Cranberry Chicken Salad recipes!

 Close up view of homemade mayonnaise in a dish.

-Storage: Store this Homemade Mayonnaise in an airtight container in the fridge for up to a week.
+Refrigerator: Store leftovers in an airtight container in the fridge for up to a week.

 Like this recipe?